mvolkmann/blog/src/turso.md

 {% aTargetBlank "https://turso.tech", "Turso" %} is a cloud database
 that uses SQLite.

+Compute services can be moved to "the edge" so they are closer to users and perform better.
+But this provides limited benefits if the services need to access databases that are hosted in one location rather than also being on the edge.

+Turso addresses this problem by moving databases to the edge.
+Each Turso database has one primary and any number of replicas.

+A Turso logical database is a collection of
+<a href="https://turso.tech/libsql" target="_blank">libSQL</a> databases.
+libSQL is an open-source fork of SQLite that adds native replication and an HTTP mode.
+This allows it to replicate and scale with low resource usage. libSQL can support having one logical database per tenant or even one logical database per user.

 Databases can be created and modified in the web UI or using their CLI.

 Turso uses Drizzle ORM.